 The following video shows how an organic tomato that’s been freeze-dried rehydrates.

 Some foods even turn into yummy, healthy, crunchy snacks with no rehydration needed.

 Do Freeze-Dried Foods Last Longer Than Dehydrated Foods?

 Foods that have been properly freeze-dried have no real-world advantage over dehydrated foods.
 Both have a long shelf-life.
 Making sure the preserved food is stored correctly is really the determining factor.
 Vacuum sealing or keeping food in an air-tight container is the best way to help your food stay dry and safe.
-The addition of a desiccant or oxygen absorber, when acceptable, will keep the quality and flavor even longer.
+When acceptable, adding a desiccant or oxygen absorber will keep the quality and flavor even longer.